|Early January to mid-April

 This course is an introduction to Ecuador’s ecology and to conservation biology with an emphasis on Latin America and Ecuador in particular.

 The first part of the course will be an overview of Ecuador’s main ecosystems and will introduce students to the general concepts of conservation biology and biodiversity at the species, genetic, and ecosystem levels before going on to examine in more detail the geographical and evolutionary factors responsible for Ecuador’s outstanding biodiversity.
-We will then explore the ecology, community structure, and ecological importance of each of Ecuador’s main geographical regions.
+We will then explore the ecology, community structure, and ecological importance of each of Ecuador’s main geographical regions, including the Amazon.

 The second part of the course will overview the threats to Ecuador’s biodiversity and the various problems faced by small populations of endangered species.
 Consideration for conservation strategies will be explored for individual species and for ecosystems both from theoretical and practical standpoints.

 Course level will be determined by previous subject study and placement exam results.

 Excursions: Past programs have included a week-long biology field trip to the Wildsumaco Biological Station (Sumaco National Forest) and Yasuni National Park, a weekend cultural excursion to Cañar, a weekend cultural excursion to Saraguro with the opportunity to stay with indigenous host families, and a day trip to Cajas National Park, including a biologist-guided hike.